If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Formulations Immediate-release and extended-release One long-acting form

-Onset and duration Immediate-release is short-acting, a few hours; extended-release lasts longer Smooth, gradual onset, long and steady from one morning dose
+Onset and duration Immediate-release is short-acting, a few hours; extended-release lasts most of the day Smooth, gradual onset, long and steady from one morning dose

 Misuse potential Schedule II; immediate-release is more readily misused Schedule II; prodrug design makes it somewhat harder to misuse